At one point, I once had over a dozen checking accounts. (which is too many bank accounts)

 Now that you have the financial network map, prune it.
 Chances are there are things in there that don't make any more sense and you can close down those accounts and adjust the map so it's simpler.

-And if you haven’t done it already, it’s time to put together a money field manual to put into prose everything you know in your head.
+And if you haven't done it already, it's time to put together a Treasure Map to put into prose everything you know in your head.

 Here's what our financial network map looks like today (with color coding!):

 Complexity can be a source of problems and a cognitive weight you don't need, so make your life simpler.

 Fortunately, you have a map to show you how! 🙂